LeMGarouani/PWebSite/content/en/talks/ICI2C/index.md

 ---
-title: "Towards an automatic assistance framework for the selection and configuration of machine-learning-based data analytics"
+title: "Towards a new Lexicon-Based features vector for Sentiment Analysis: Application to Moroccan Arabic tweets"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.